 Best Budget Mini LED TV

-Mixed Usage7.1Home Theater7.2Bright Room7.0Sports7.1Gaming7.2Brightness6.5Black Level7.6Color7.2Processing (In Development)7.0Game Mode Responsiveness7.9Dimming Zone Count Of The Tested TV312Lighting Zone Precision6.5See all our test resultsLighting Zone Transitions7.0If you're working with a strict budget, but you want modern gaming features and a TV that still has pretty good picture quality, the TCL QM6K is the best budget Mini LED TV.
-What really makes this TV stand out in the sea of budget models is that it has local dimming, which helps the TV display deep blacks.
-However, there's more noticeable haloing around highlights, subtitles, and other bright objects as they move across the screen than there is on the more expensive TCL model, since its local dimming isn't as precise.
-This affects its overall black levels, since the area around bright areas bleeds into darker backgrounds.
-It's not nearly as bright as the TCL QM8K, but it still does a good job handling glare from indirect light sources.
-Colors aren't as vivid as that TV, and they lack some punch, but it's still colorful enough that the image doesn't look muted.
-Unfortunately, the TV's image processing isn't nearly as good, so low-resolution content looks a bit soft, and low-bitrate content has visible artifacts.
+Mixed UsageHome TheaterBright RoomSportsGamingBrightnessBlack LevelColorMotion HandlingGame Mode ResponsivenessProcessing (In Development)Dimming Zone Count Of The Tested TV:See all our test resultsSizes:55" 65" 75" 85" 98"If you're working with a strict budget, but you want modern gaming features and a TV that still has pretty good picture quality, the TCL QM6K is the best budget Mini LED TV.
+What really makes this TV stand out in the sea of budget models is that it has full-array local dimming, which helps the TV display deep blacks in a dark room.
+However, unlike the more expensive models on this list, there's more noticeable light glow around highlights, subtitles, and other bright objects on a dark background.
+It's also not as bright as the TCL QM7K, but it still does a good job handling glare from indirect light sources.

-Even though this model is a lot more affordable than the QM8K, you still get the exact same core gaming features, so you get support for 4k @ 144Hz, 1080p @ 288Hz, and VRR.
-It even has similarly fast pixel transitions, so motion blur is kept to a minimum.
-Furthermore, you still get the same low input lag, which is great.
-It even supports Dolby Vision, HDR10+, and DTS audio passthrough.
-The TV's viewing angle is just as narrow as its more expensive sibling, so it looks its best when viewed from the front of the screen.
+Even though this model is more affordable than the QM7K, you still get the exact same core gaming features, so you get support for 4k @ 144Hz, 1080p @ 288Hz, and VRR.
+It even has similarly fast pixel transitions and low input lag, so motion blur is kept to a minimum and games feel responsive.
+It also runs the same Google TV smart interface, with the same great smart features.

 -